yohanchatelain/fmriprep/docs/outputs.rst

 Physiological and instrumental (scanner) noise sources are generally present in fMRI data, typically taking the form of low-frequency signal drifts.
 To account for these drifts, temporal high-pass filtering is the immediate option.
-Alternatively, low-frequency regressors can be included in regression to account for these confounding signals.
+Alternatively, low-frequency regressors can be included in the statistical model to account for these confounding signals.
 Using the :abbr:`DCT (discrete cosine transform)` basis functions, *fMRIPrep* generates these low-frequency predictors: